 Since moving to this city, I've been dancing at this particular milonga for about two years.
 The dance floor is a rectangular space, approximately 45 feet long and 30 feet wide.
 Typically, 40 to 50 people come here to dance, most of them seasoned tango dancers in their 50s and 60s, with a handful of younger or less-experienced participants.
 The gender ratio is about 27 men to 23 women, with men have the majority disadvantage.
 Interestingly, a couple of women prefer to lead, and most men tend to avoid dancing with these female leaders, adding to the shortage of followers.

 I dance with most of the women here regularly, though there are a few I’ve never danced with - not because I don’t want to, but because they haven’t shown any interest.
 My rule is simple: I only dance with women who are friendly and open to dancing with me.
 If someone never acknowledges me or avoids eye contact, I don’t ask them to dance.
 I’m not sure why these few women seem so aloof.
-Is it that I am not up to their standards?
-Is it that they expect men to take the initiative?
-Is it that they come just to dance with certain men and no one else?
+Is it that their standards are extremely high?
+Is it that they only dance with their regular partners?
+Is it that they think inviting people to dance is men’s business?
 I prefer not to assume the worst because most people, I believe, are good people.
-One likely explanation is that they lack social skills.
-But I have my principles, and I never lack for partners, so I still haven’t danced with them.
-(See Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy.)
+The likely explanation I'd like to think of is that they are socially unconfident or lack cabeceo skills.
+But I have my principles, and I never lack for partners, so I still haven’t danced with them (see Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy).

 To me, a good milonga needs three essentials: an amicable atmosphere, experienced dancers, and good music.
 There are several DJs playing music here, mostly classic tango hits from the Golden Age.
-Although a few have unique tastes that don't always match my preferences, most DJs keep a good balance in their selections.
+Except for a few who have unique tastes that don't always match my preferences, most DJs keep a good balance in their selections.
 I’m generally satisfied with the music here, though the selection quality could still improve to make this milonga even better.
 It’s not about novelty; it’s about choosing tracks that are great to dance to.
-The more classic and familiar the music, the better - this is similar to playing the piano, where well-loved pieces often resonate best with the audience.
+The more classic and familiar the music, the better - this is similar to playing the piano, where well-loved pieces often resonate best with the players and the audience.
 I don't understand why Pugliese is rarely played here.
-Considering that most people here are experienced dancers, adding more Pugliese might be a nice touch.
-(See My Two Cents on Music Selection.)
+Considering that most people here are experienced dancers, adding more Pugliese might be a nice touch (see My Two Cents on Music Selection).

 No comments: